 Cymbidium orchids, also called boat orchids, are a group of evergreen perennial plants from Asia and Australia.
 Cut flowers and decorative gardens employ them.

-Cymbidium flower spikes, or inflorescences, mature in stages.
+Cymbidium flower spike growth stages, or inflorescences, mature in stages.
 These stages are vegetative, spike emergence, spike elongation, and flowering.
 Understanding these stages allows cymbidium gardeners and fans to support healthy flower spike growth.